frdl/environment/readme.md

 # Environment

 This is a environment library for quick environment setup.
+[Forked from ahirarge/environment](https://github.com/ahirarge/environment)

 ## Installation